Rizwanation/CBH/ReadMe.md

 Note : To view execution inside container:
    1. Go to http://localhost:4444/ui#/sessions while test execution is in progress.
    2. In the sessions column, click on the camera icon
-   3. Prompt will ask for password.
+   3. Prompt will ask for a password.
 Enter: secret
    4. Video can be viewed for test execution.

-## Video of Test Execution ##
+## Videos of Test Execution ##

 ### Local Execution ###
 https://drive.google.com/file/d/1yrTUJ1RXmICzOkwmo1ck4NrMm-JhSoz1/view?usp=share_link